PWM (Pulse Width Mod) in STM32

 HAL_TIM_PWM_Start(&htim1, TIM_CHANNEL_1);

-• Here we will set the value in the Capture Compare Register (CCR).
+- Inside the main function, we will first set the pulse value in the Capture Compare Register (CCR).

 The value set in the CCR decides the width of the pulse.
 The formula to calculate the duty cycle is shown below